 This is an honors course for Philosophy 1.
 Philosophy 1 is an exploration of the nature and range of philosophical inquiry in relation to everyday problems of humans as individuals, as citizens, as physical creatures, and as creators of spiritual and artistic works.
 Philosophical texts are analyzed with special attention given to the development of skills in analysis and argumentation.
 Students in Honors Philosophy 1 course will have assignments in reading, writing, discussion, analysis, and oral presentation at a level of rigor higher than those in Philosophy 1 and consistent with honors program expectations.
 NOTE: Philosophy 2 and 4 are also introductory courses and may be taken before Philosophy 1 if a more detailed examination of ethical problems, the theory of knowledge, or political philosophy is desired.
 A student who has successfully completed PHIL 1 cannot enroll in PHIL 1H.
 Strongly recommended: Eligibility for ENG 1A.
 3 hours lecture.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: C2; IGETC: 3B
+Transfer: CSU, UC; CSU GE: C2; IGETC: 3B; C-ID# PHIL 100 ethical theories.
+Students taking this course will be required to use philosophical methods to evaluate these theories for themselves and show how these theories can apply to everyday ethical questions.
+Strongly recommended: Eligibility for ENG 1A.
+3 hours lecture.
+AA/AS GE.
+Transfer: CSU, UC; CSU GE: C2; IGETC: 3B C-ID#: PHIL120.

-PHIL 2 INTRODUCTION TO PHILOSOPHY: 3 UNITS ETHICS
+PHIL 2 ETHICS 3 UNITS